Unity-Technologies/SynthDet/docs/Prerequisites.md

 Ensure that Linux Build Support is checked in the components menu and click done to begin the install.

 ![Linux build support fna](images/req-4.png "Linux build support component")

+## Additional requirements for running Kubeflow Pipeline

+Kubeflow Pipelines is required to run [Dataset Evaluation](DatasetEvaluation.md) steps.
+You can use an existing Kubeflow Pipelines deployment, or create your own following Kubeflow official [documentation](https://www.kubeflow.org/docs/).
+The pipelines provided in Dataset Evaluation are only tested against Kubeflow on Kubernetes Engine and Google Cloud Platform.

+### Deploy and run pre-compiled Kubeflow Pipeline

+Kubeflow official documentation provides a good tutorial how to [deploy]((https://www.kubeflow.org/docs/pipelines/pipelines-quickstart/#deploy-kubeflow-and-open-the-pipelines-ui)) a pre-compiled Kubeflow Pipeline from a public http url, as well as how to [run a pipeline](https://www.kubeflow.org/docs/pipelines/pipelines-quickstart/#run-an-ml-pipeline) by creating a new experiment.